You had me at "Free Narrative Language Assessment"

 Each story within grade level has the same story grammar construction and complexity, the same number of words; the same number, type, and position of adjectives and adverbs; the same number of non-overlapping tier-2 (less common) words; the same number of additive, adversative, and temporal coordinating conjunctions; the same number, type, and position of temporal and causal subordinate clauses; the same number of appositives; the same Lexile score range; and a similar MLU.
 What does this mean for you?
 Accuracy when measuring student progress over time!

-The NLM Listening also includes optional picture supports for Pre K students, which cost $15.
+The NLM Listening measure also includes optional picture supports for Pre K students, which cost $15.
 The manual recommends using them with students who have more difficulty retelling the story (so, basically all of my pre-K students), so I was happy to purchase them to use for benchmark and progress monitoring assessments.

 The DDM- Dynamic Decoding Measures